Sylius/Sylius/docs/cookbook/invoices/generating-invoice-after-payment.rst

             - '@sylius_invoicing_plugin.date_time_provider'
         public: true

-Now after this changes the invoice will be generated after the order is paid, not just after it is placed.
+After this changes, the invoice will be generated after the order is paid, not just after it is placed.

 .. image:: ../../_images/cookbook/generating-invoice-after-payment/before_payment.png